 Institutes of the University of Leipzig

-Leipzig University is organized in 14 faculties with more than 100 institutes.
+Leipzig University is organized into 14 faculties with more than 100 institutes.
 The research topics cover a broad spectrum of disciplines in life sciences, social sciences and humanities, and the natural sciences — with particular strength in the fields of global interactions, (bio-)materials, intelligent materials, biotechnology, mathematical sciences, and biodiversity.

 read more